How Do You Know If You Have Depression: 11 Hidden Signs and How to Manage Them

-Updated December 12, 2022by BetterHelp Editorial Team
+Updated October 8, 2024by BetterHelp Editorial Team

-One way to help establish if you are experiencing depression is by assessing your daily activities to determine if symptoms of depression affect your ability to complete tasks and interact with others.
+One way to help establish if you are experiencing hidden depression is by assessing your daily activities to determine if symptoms of depression affect your ability to complete tasks and interact with others.
 Mental health experts recognize the following signs as possible symptoms of hidden depression:

 Lately, have you experienced difficulty completing regular tasks due to a lack of focus?
 A common symptom of depression is the inability to focus or concentrate.
 It may be challenging to stay focused on a task or you may lose your train of thought while having a conversation.
-A study suggests someone can experience a more challenging social and work life due to depression, along with concentration and memory issues.
+One mental health study suggests someone can experience a more challenging social and work life due to depression, along with concentration and memory issues.

 Are you having trouble falling asleep or staying asleep most of the night?
-The amount of sleep you get affects your mood.
+The amount of sleep you get can affect your mood and any mental health conditions you might experience.
 It can help explain why some people express a grumpy or cranky mood when they don’t get enough sleep.
-Depression can make it difficult for a person to get restful sleep.
+Symptoms of depression can make it difficult for a person to get restful sleep.
 Many people experiencing sleep problems may have insomnia.
-The National Sleep Foundation says people with insomnia are more likely to have depression, anxiety, or both.
-People may also experience depressive moods if they sleep too much.

 Do you find yourself eating more unhealthy foods or skipping meals?
 A sign of depression can be eating too little or too much.
 Food is known to be used for comfort while feeling emotional.
 Or, if your mood is low, you may not feel like eating much.
 As a result, your weight may fluctuate up or down.
 The severity of a person’s depression symptoms may also vary depending on how they view themselves or body type.

 People may turn to alcohol or drugs when feeling lonely or sad.
-Sometimes a person may not realize they have a problem with substance use because they don’t recognize how often they turn to alcohol or drugs when coping.
+Sometimes people may not realize they have a problem with substance use because they don’t recognize how often they turn to alcohol or drugs when coping.
 The Anxiety and Depression Association of America (ADAA) says roughly 1 in 5 with an alcohol or substance use disorder also has a mood disorder, such as anxiety or depression.

 Do you feel like you have to put on a happy face to get through the day?
 People hiding their depression may force a smile on their face when around others.
 Also known as “smiling depression,” a person may carry on as if nothing is wrong.
 They may worry about what other people think about them or think people may see them as unreliable.
 Some individuals who force a smile could have significant depression.
 Some may recognize they need help but are not sure how to get it.
+Smiling depression may be difficult for people to recognize because they might begin to believe their reflex reaction to behave as if nothing is wrong.
+This is possible for all people with depression, but those with smiling depression may find it more challenging to overcome.
+Speaking with a trained mental health professional may help an individual discover whether they’re experiencing smiling depression or other symptoms of depression.

 Do you feel tired or exhausted much of the time?
 One of the most common signs of depression is fatigue.
 When you lack energy, you’ll feel tired or worn out.
 You may feel this way if you’re not getting enough sleep, or you may be burned out from work or family.
 While most people feel tired from time to time, a person with depression may feel fatigued persistently or develop severe tiredness.